 12. It helps with pain control:

 By gaining more control and awareness of body functions, it is now proven that we can also control the level of pain.
-Asana, meditation, but also the combination of the two reduce the pain associated with arthritis, fibromyalgia and other chronic diseases, as well as inflammation.
+Asana, meditation, but also the combination of the two reduce the pain associated with arthritis, fibromyalgia, and other chronic diseases, as well as inflammation.
 In addition, the ability to control our breathing allows us to better handle pain attacks and has been found to relieve menstrual cramps.

-Yoga posture - credits: travelling.gr
+Yoga holiday in luxury yoga retreat - credits: travelling.gr

 1. Everything is organized - the food, the practices, the schedule.